 Variety is Important

 To keep meals and snacks interesting, vary your veggie choices.
-Favor the dark or vividly colored vegetables, especially the deep green and orange ones, but continue to eat and enjoy the lighter colored vegetables to add variety to your diet.
+Favor the dark or vividly colored vegetables, especially the dark green and orange/red ones, but continue to eat and enjoy the lighter colored vegetables to add variety to your diet.

 Deeply colored vegetables and fruits contain the most vitamins, minerals, and antioxidants.
 This includes all dark green, deep red, purple, and bright orange or yellow plant foods.
 Eat more dark-green veggies like broccoli, spinach, and other dark leafy greens.
 Include more orange vegetables, like carrots and sweet potatoes in your diet, as well as legumes (dry beans and peas).